MrFriendCS/H-CS/docs/H-CS-SDD.md

 # Make a connection to the file
 file = open("people.csv" ,"r")

+# Loop for each line in the file
 for index in range(4):

     # Read a line from the file